survivejs/react-book/manuscript/getting_started/05_understanding_react_components.md

 Some libraries, such as React DnD, rely on static methods to provide transition hooks.
 They allow you to control what happens when a component is shown or hidden.
 By definition statics are available through the class itself.

 React components allow you to document the interface of your component using `propTypes` as below.
-To dig deeper, read the *Typing with React* chapter.

 ```javascript
 const Note = ({task}) => <div>{task}</div>;